How portable long service leave works

 Can I be credited for previous work?

-If your category of membership eligibility has been added to the Scheme following a change to the legislation, service can only be backdated to the date the legislation was introduced.
+If your category of eligibility has been added to the scheme following a change to the legislation, service can only be backdated to the date the legislation was introduced.

 How much does it cost?

 Registration is FREE for workers.
 Find out if you’re eligible to join QLeave.

 The Building and Construction Industry (Portable Long Service Leave) Act 1991 (the Act) is the piece of legislation responsible for providing a fair and efficient Scheme of portable long service leave for workers in the Queensland building and construction industry.